 - Geography: The Effect of Location on the Educational Attainment of Indigenous Secondary Students in Queensland, Australia

 You can see from how varied the topics are that you have a lot of freedom when it comes to picking a topic.
 So, how do you pick when the options are limitless?
-I will help you with that next:
+I'll help you with that, too!

 6 Tips for Writing a Grade A Extended Essay